naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 7. Views (EJS): controllers render data obtained from models and database on a web page using a JavaScript templating engine.
 8. Node modules (Node): contain all necessary packages to get the application up and running
 9. Server: Hosted on AWS.
 AWS runs on Elastic Beanstalk to run a Node server 24/7 and handle restarts when updating code.
+10. S3: upload photos to Amazon's S3 service for post images.

 ### Modules